 A diver can experience difficulties on the surface as well as under the water.
+In fact, the data collected by various organizations concerned with this type of issue indicates that surface issues lead to more dive accidents than those at depth.
 Therefore, it is important to consider some of the most common surface problems that a diver may have to deal with.
 Here are some common problems that you may encounter:

 - Muscle cramps